ARLISS-oregonstate-1617capstone/ARLISS-Micro-Satellite-Project/README.md

 # Installing

 To compile, simply run the makefile located in the final directory.
-To run the test version on any machine type make test with the DEBUG flag set to 1 in main.h.
-To run on the actual satellite hardware type make final with the DEBUG flag set to 0 (by default set to test version with DEBUG = 1).
+To run the test version on any machine type make test with the DEBUG variable set to 1 in main.h.
+To run on the actual satellite hardware type make final with the DEBUG variable set to 0 (by default set to test version with DEBUG = 1).